aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

 global.TextEncoder = TextEncoder;
 ```
-Create a file named `jest.config.ts` with the following contents
+Create a file named `jest.config.ts` with the following content:
 ```
 import type {Config} from 'jest';